 Northwest Vietnam Introduction

-Allow minimum 7 days for this trip.
+Allow a minimum of 7 days for this trip.
 If possible, 8 days would be the best duration.
 In case you want to relax in then allow 10 days.

-Below is a video clip from one of our recent Northeast Vietnam motorbike tours.
+Below is a video clip from one of our recent Northwest Vietnam motorbike tours.
 In case you want to watch more videos please check our YouTube channel.

 NORTHWEST VIETNAM MOTORBIKE TOUR ITINERARY